Hyperobjekt/dignity-and-debt/content/projects/student-debt-and-colored-lines.md

 is_index: false
 type: projects
 description: >-
-  A collaboration by the Dignity + Debt Network and the VizE Lab to create a gallery of visualizations that depict the racial disparities that structure student loans and debt repayment as well as the range of meanings and values that frame educational debt.
-Inspired by the evocative drawings of racial wealth disparities at the turn of the 20th Century in the US by W.E.B Du Bois, we intend to chart the complexity of this contemporary urgent issue.
+  A collaboration by the Dignity + Debt Network and the VizE Lab intended to create a gallery of visualizations that depict the racial disparities that structure student loans and debt repayment as well as the range of meanings and values that frame educational debt.
+Inspired by the evocative drawings of racial wealth disparities made around the turn of the 20th Century in the US by W.E.B Du Bois, we intend to chart the color-lines and complexities of this contemporary urgent issue.
 In turn, this growing collection of charts will reveal a range of social practices, values and institutions that need to change so that the beneifts of higher education can be shared equitably.
 weight: 1
 date: 2019-09-24T16:23:03.458Z
 link_out: false